apache/skywalking-satellite/docs/design/plugin_structure.md

 4. Initialize the plugin according to the merged config, which is created by the input config and the default config.

 ## Plugin usage in Satellite
+Nowadays, we have 9 kinds of plugins in Satellite.
+2 kinds of Plugins are the [sharing plugins](module_design.md) and the others are the [normal plugins](module_design.md).

 - Extension:
+    - sharing plugins
+        - Server interface
+        - Client interface
+    - normal plugins
+        - Receiver interface
+        - Fetcher interface
-    - Collector interface
+        - Parser interface
-        - the specific plugin: segment-receiver
         - Queue interface
-        - the specific plugin: mmap-queue
         - Filter interface
-        - the specific plugin: sampling-filter
-    - Client interface
-        - the specific plugin: gRpc-client
         - Fallbacker interface
-        - the specific plugin: timer-fallbacker
         - Forwarder interface
-        - the specific plugin: grpc-segment-forwarder
-    - Parser interface
-        - the specific plugin: csv-parser